A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: A PEL-type Igusa stack and the rational conjecture

 \section{A PEL-type Igusa stack and the rational conjecture}

-Let us go back to the global PEL setup as in section 5.
+We return to the global PEL setup as in Section 5.
 Fix the level subgroup $K^p \subset G(\Af^p)$.
 Let $K_p=G_{\Z_{(p)}}(\Z_p)$ and $K=K_pK^p$.
-Let $E/\Q_p$ with residue field $\F_q$ be as before, which is the $p$-adic field over which our adic Shimura variety is defined. $S_K$ over $\CO_E$ is the schematic Shimura variety at level $K$.
+The adic Shimura variety is defined over $E/\Q_p$ with residue field $\F_q$ and $S_K$ over $\CO_E$ is the schematic Shimura variety at level $K$.
 Let $\Bun_G$ and $\Gr_G$ be those for the group $G_{\Q_p}$.
-We construct the PEL type Igusa stack at level $K^p$ over $\Spd \F_q$ and discuss part $(1)$ of conjecture \ref{conjecture} on the good reduction locus.
-The word ``rational" in the title is in contrast to the integral model in section 11.
+We construct the PEL type Igusa stack at level $K^p$ over $\Spd \F_q$ and discuss part $(1)$ of Conjecture \ref{conjecture} on the good reduction locus.
+The word ``rational" in the title is in contrast to the integral model in Section 11.